Vertical Environmental Retrenchment

 Collins avenue in Miami’s tidal district during a king tide event.
 Some older structures in the city were demolished to create coral reef barriers as additional protection from hurricane storm surges.

-Unfortunately, where finances were stretched thin, municipalities sacrificed entire sections of developed areas to rising seas.
+Unfortunately, for some municipalities where finances were stretched thin, they were forced to sacrifice entire sections of developed areas to the rising sea.
 Some contracted explosive demolition services to strip and drop older buildings, providing a modest level of additional protection from hurricane storm surge and wave action.
 As a further testament to the power of nature, marine life thrived with the creation of new coral barriers.

 Futureproof is a series of occasional provocations illustrating possible future paths for technology and culture.
 Think postcards from the future.